-PERSONAL AND PROFESSIONAL INTEGRITY.
+• PERSONAL AND PROFESSIONAL INTEGRITY.
 All staff, Board members and volunteers of the March of Dimes act with honesty, integrity and openness in all their dealings as representatives of the organization.
 March of Dimes promotes a working environment that values respect, fairness and integrity.

 - SEEKING FUNDS AND DONATIONS.
 March of Dimes is truthful in its solicitation materials.
 It respects the privacy concerns of individual donors and expends funds consistent with donor intent.
 March of Dimes discloses important and relevant information to potential donors.
 In raising funds from the public, March of Dimes will respect the rights of donors, as follows: - To be informed of the mission of the March of Dimes, the way the resources will be used and its capacity to use donations effectively for the intended purposes; - To be informed of the identity of those serving on the Board of Trustees and to expect the Board to exercise prudent judgment in its stewardship responsibilities; - To have access to the March of Dimes most recent audited financial reports; - To be assured their gifts will be used for the purposes for which they were given; - To receive appropriate acknowledgement and recognition; - To be assured that information about their donations is handled with respect and with confidentiality to the extent provided by the law; - To expect that all relationships with individuals representing organizations of interest to the donor will be professional in nature; - To be informed whether those seeking donations are volunteers, employees of the March of Dimes or hired solicitors as prescribed by State and Federal law. - To have the opportunity for their names to be deleted from mailing lists that the March of Dimes may intend to share; and - To feel free to ask questions when making a donation and to receive prompt, truthful and forthright answers. - HANDLING CASH.
 If and when a volunteer is handling cash, please be sure to use safe handling, mailing and shipping practices.
-Volunteers should submit cash via the process noted here and should not use cash for any other purpose than indicated by the donor.
+Cash should always be handled by two individuals, preferably one person that is a March of Dimes employee.
+Volunteers should submit cash immediately via the process noted here and should not use cash for any other purpose than indicated by the donor.

-When receiving cash or check donations, please complete this form, unless another form has been provided to you by your staff partner and enclose with the funds.
-Send the form with the collected donations to:
+Cash and checks should never be deposited in a local bank account, it should be mailed.
+When receiving cash or check donations, please complete this form (provide link), unless another form has been provided to you by your staff partner and enclose with the funds.
+Send the form with the collected donations to respective address below: